-This seminar covers the physical, chemical, and biological factors of lagoon efficiency; design considerations; operation and maintenance considerations; and, methods that help in upgrading lagoon effluents.
+This course covers the physical, chemical, and biological factors of lagoon efficiency; design considerations; operation and maintenance considerations; and, methods that help in upgrading lagoon effluents.
 You will also learn how lagoons can be used as polishing steps for removing nutrients such as phosphorus.

-- Applications and Limitations of Lagoons
+- Applications & Limitations of Lagoons

 - Processes Occurring in a Wastewater Lagoon Flow patterns

-- Lagoon Types, Design, and Performance
+- Lagoon Types, Design, & Performance

 - Monitoring Lagoons